ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Snow before 5pm.
-Cloudy, with a high near 14.
+         <h3>This Afternoon</h3>Snow likely before 5pm.
+Mostly cloudy, with a high near 14.
 Wind chill values as low as -3.
-North northwest wind 12 to 15 mph, with gusts
+North northwest wind around 15
-         as high as 26 mph.
-Chance of precipitation is 90%.
+         mph, with gusts as high as 26 mph.
+Chance of precipitation is 70%.
 New snow accumulation of around one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">